dratsuC/100-days-of-code/log.md

 **Thoughts:** Taking down paper notes has made this WAY EASIER to retain, and the interactive lesson from Josh Comeau was hugely helpful in cementing the ideas from this lesson

 **Link to work:** N/A

+### Day 18: January 14, 2025

+**Today's Progress**: Finished flex lessons 01 and 02 in the CSS repo

+**Thoughts:** I got pretty stuck on the second lesson, where I had to use lots of nested flexboxes - took me a while but taught me a LOT

+**Link to work:** N/A